AneLivB/SGP/README.md

         -   1 = Both alleles were scored for the locus

-    -   Nanodrop: the DNA concentration in ng/µl
+    -   Nanodrop: the DNA concentration in ng/µl **Mismatches**
+A dataframe created by the script and later used to calcualte per treatment single-locus genotype error rates.

+-   Columns: Rack.1, Rack.2, Treatment, No..of.mistyped.alleles, No..of.mistyped.reactions, No..of.reactions, Allelic.error.rate, Genotype.error.rate

+    -   Rack.1: One of three racks (R154, R155, R156) from the standard protocol

+    -   Rack.2: One of three racks (R154, R155, R156) from one of the other treatments (e.g. R154_R2, R154_R3, R154_R4)

+    -   Treatment: One of three treatments (Internal control, Reused detection plate, Reused PCR plate)

+    -   No..of.mistyped.alleles: Number of mismatched alleles within one treatment group, within a DNA plate

+    -   No..of.mistyped.reactions: Number of mismatched single-locus genotypes within one treatment group, within a DNA plate

+    -   No..of.reactions: Number of single-locus genotypes within one treatment group, within a DNA plate

+    -   Allelic.error.rate: Error rate per allele

+    -   Genotype.error.rate: Error rate per single-locus genotypes

 ### Terminology and annotations used in the script:

 -   Standard procedure (SP): The first treatment and standard protocol for microsatellite genotyping